Healthy Homes Assessment Broadmeadows

 Insulation Broadmeadows

-Insulation for underfloor and ceilings has been compulsory on all rental homes since 1 July 2019.
-Property managers and landlords should make sure the insulation meets this new quality.
-In some cases, existing ceiling insulation or insulation in the sub floor space might need to be filled with or replaced.
+Insulation for underfloor and ceilings has been compulsory on all rental homes as of July 1st, 2019.
+All landlords and property managers are required to ensure that the insulation meets the new quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

-A properly insulated home can help control condensation, and decrease the risk of mould and dampness and will also make more easy to the home to keep the heat.
+A well-insulated property can help control condensation and lower the chance of mould and dampness and will also make an easier task to the house to retain heat.

-The "R" refers to thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3